Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Population Analysis

 \item If $\alphabf_1$ is generated according to the $BG(p)$ model with $p\in(0,1)$,

 \end{enumerate} For the non-sparse cases $s=K$ and $p=1$, we have

 \end{lemma} \begin{remark} It can be seen from the above closed-form expressions that the two models are closely related.
-First of all, it is natural to identify $p$ with $\frac{s}{K}$, the fraction of expected non-zero entries in $\alphabf_1$.
+First of all, it is natural to identify $p$ with $\frac{s}{K}$, the fraction of expected number of nonzero entries in $\alphabf_1$.
 Next, by definition, $\vertiii{.}_p$ is a binomial average of $\vertiii{.}_k$.
-Therefore, the Bernoulli-Gaussian objective function $L_{BG(p)}(\D)$ can be treated as a binomial average of the $s$-sparse objective function $L_{SG(s)}(\D)$. \end{remark} By analyzing the above closed-form expressions of the $l_1$-norm objective function, we establish the following sufficient and almost necessary conditions for population local identifiability: \begin{theorem} (Population local identifiability) Recall that $\SigDO[-j,j]$ denotes the $j$-th column of $\SigDO$ without its $j$-th entry.
+Therefore, the Bernoulli-Gaussian objective function $L_{BG(p)}(\D)$ can be treated as a binomial average of the $s$-sparse objective function $L_{SG(s)}(\D)$. \end{remark} By analyzing the above closed-form expressions of the $l_1$-norm objective function, we establish the following sufficient and almost necessary conditions for population local identifiability: \begin{theoremM} (Population local identifiability) Recall that $\SigDO = \D_0^T\D_0$ and $\SigDO[-j,j]$ denotes the $j$-th column of $\SigDO$ without its $j$-th entry.
 Let $\vertiii{.}_s^*$ and $\vertiii{.}_p^*$ be the dual norm of $\vertiii{.}_s$ and $\vertiii{.}_p$ respectively. \begin{enumerate} \item ($SG(s)$ models) For $K\geq 2$ and $s \in \intSet{K-1}$, if

 then $\D_0$ is locally identifiable with respect to $L_{SG(s)}$. \item ($BG(p)$ models) For $K\geq 2$ and $p \in (0,1)$, if

 then $\D_0$ is locally identifiable with respect to $L_{BG(p)}$. \end{enumerate} Moreover, the above conditions are almost necessary in the sense that if the reverse strict inequalities hold, then $\D_0$ is not locally identifiable.